quchen/articles/fbut.md

 `seq` does not specify an evaluation order
 ------------------------------------------

-The [`seq` function is defined by the following mathematical equations in the Haskell Report][haskell-report-seq]:
+The [`seq` function is defined by the following mathematical equations in the Haskell Report][Report/seq]:

 ```
 seq ⊥ x = ⊥